Opened 13 years ago

 Do I understand correctly that the ACPI tables of these machines must be faulty/incomplete?

 Probably not.
 Modern hardware uses more complex power management instead of throttling so it is possible that throttling is not even supported by the hardware.
-These new more complex methods (Cool'n'Quiet, PowerNow?!, SpeedStep?, etc) require custom CPU drivers specific to the processor installed.
+These new more complex methods (Cool'n'Quiet, PowerNow!, SpeedStep, etc) require custom CPU drivers specific to the processor installed.
 The user interface for these more complex power management methods may wrongly refer to it as "throttling", but it is not throttling as ACPI defines it.

-comment:4 Changed 12 years ago by David Azarewicz
+comment:4 by David Azarewicz, 12 years ago

 Get the latest version (3.20.03).
 Run acpistat and that will tell you if throttling is supported on your system.
 You probably don't want throttling with this version anyway.

-comment:5 Changed 12 years ago by herwigb
+comment:5 by herwigb, 12 years ago

 The version of ACPI.PSD that is installed is 3.20.03